Campus Home | Site Map | District Home | Translate

 Mornings from 7:00am-7:15am

 My name is Chelsea Peverill and I have been teaching in Montgomery ISD since 2012.
-This year I will be teaching BIM 1, Accounting I, Accounting 2, and Dance.
+This year I will be teaching Money Matters, Accounting I, Accounting 2, and Dance.
 I am also the director of the Royals Dance Team and coach the UIL Accounting Team.

 I attended Sam Houston State University where I received my degree in Accounting.
 I then began working on my Masters of Education and received my teaching certification!
 I love teaching and am thankful to work in such an amazing community!